bsomps/BlenderGeoModeller/README.md

     - 8 GB VRAM minimum (for larger scenes, more VRAM may be required)
 - **Storage:** NVMe SSD for optimal read/write speeds
 - **Screen Resolution:** 2560×1440 pixels (or higher if using 4K/large displays)

+# **Contributions**

+I welcome issues and contributions!
+If you find a bug, have a feature request, or want to improve the project, feel free to open an issue or submit a pull request.

+To contribute, fork the repository, create a branch, make your changes, and open a pull request with a brief description.
+Discussions and feedback are always appreciated.
+Thanks for contributing!